Nail salon business plan for starting your own business

 Marketing Strategy

-To become prominent amidst a huge competition, you need to develop a unique selling point.
+To become prominent amidst huge competition, you need to develop a unique selling point.
 Moreover, you also need to develop a strong marketing strategy so that more and more people recognize you.

 In this business plan nail salon, we’re providing a well-thought-out marketing strategy for Glamor Studio.
 You can learn a lot from this nail salon marketing plan.

-When marketing nail salon, Glamor Studio will use the strategies mentioned below.
+For marketing nail salon, Glamor Studio will use the strategies mentioned below.

 6.1 Competitive Analysis